 Dave also documented a number of key ‘community-initiated’ access points on the old Rosewater rail loop fence line, notably at:

-- an informal ‘fence access’ crossing between Florence and May Terraces, giving convenient access to the pedestrian crossing across Grand Junction Road adjacent to the local Foodland & shopping & community centre (this crossing is currently being rebuilt & ‘formalised’ by Council.)
+- an informal ‘fence access’ crossing between Florence and May Terraces, giving convenient access to the pedestrian crossing across Grand Junction Road adjacent to the local Foodland & shopping & community centre (this rail crossing has now been formalised Council.)

 - a similar ‘fence access point’ at the end of Edward Street, giving walking access to the rail route down to May Trc